drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 # include/
 Headers.
 And lots of them - if you've seen enough C/C++ projects, you should exactly know what to look for in here.
-The public headers provide the APIs for interaction with the kernel both inside and outside its realm.
+The public headers provide the means for interaction with the kernel both inside and outside its codebase.

 # init/
-Generic kernel startup code (the platform-specific stuff lies in `arch/<your_architecture>`)
+Generic kernel startup code (the platform-specific stuff lies in `arch/<your_architecture>`).
+This is where the fundamental kernel init routines live, like `startup_kernel()` - a `main()`-like kernel function that runs right after all the basic architecture-specific matters are settled.

 # ipc/
-These directory names sort of spoil the surprise, don't they?

-`ipc/` is where inter-process communication code lives.
+`ipc/` is where inter-process communication code lives (what a twist! :smile:).

 # kernel/
-Generic kernel code (schedulers, namespaces, cgroups, user handling)
+Generic kernel biz (schedulers, namespaces, cgroups, user handling)

 # lib/
-Helper functions
+Helper functions and common algorithm implementation, e.g. the Completely Fair Scheduler's red-black tree lives there.

 # mm/
-Memory management
+Memory management - this chunk of code ensures that your kernel uses the system's memory as effectively as possible.

 # net/
 Networking